badrinathvm/StepperView/README.md

 ## Usage

 ```
+import StepperView

 var body: some View {
-  StepperView(cells: <List of all Views>, alignments: <alignment for the views>,verticalSpacing: 10.0)
+  StepperView(cells: <List of Views>, alignments: <alignment for the views>,verticalSpacing: 10.0)
 }
 ```
 ## Parameters
 - cells : Array of Views to be rendered
-- alignments: View to be pointed to either .top, .center or .bottom
+- alignments: view to be pointed to either .top , .center , .bottom sections.
 - verticalSpacing: option for custom spacing to place views
 <p>
-    <a href="https://github.com/badrinathvm/StepperView/blob/master/Example/StepperView/StepDesignerView.swift">Refer StepperView Example for More details usage of StepperView Parameters</a>
+    <a href="https://github.com/badrinathvm/StepperView/blob/master/Example/StepperView/StepDesignerView.swift">Refer Example for More details usage of StepperView and Parameters</a>
 </p>

 ## Author

 Badarinath Venkatnarayansetty

+## Contact
+Follow and contact me on <a href="https://twitter.com/badrivm">Twitter</a> or <a href="https://www.linkedin.com/in/badarinath-venkatnarayansetty-abb79146/">LinkedIn</a>.
+If you find an issue, just open a ticket.
+Pull requests are welcome.

 ## License

 StepperView is available under the MIT license.
 See the LICENSE file for more info.